 New to the Netherlands?
-Make your life easier in your new home country by downloading these top 10 must-have apps in the Netherlands.
+Make your life easier in your new home country by downloading these top must-have apps in the Netherlands.

 As an expat living in the Netherlands, understanding the ins and outs of everyday life can be a challenge.
 Luckily, though, there are numerous mobile apps that can help you settle into your new Dutch life with ease.
 Whether you’re eating out in Eindhoven or house-hunting in Haarlem, there’s an app for everything.

 Looking for a brand-new phone for all these great Dutch apps?
 At mobiel.nl, you'll find a wide range of great mobile deals, from the latest cutting-edge handsets to Dutch SIM cards from the country's biggest mobile operators.
 Shop, compare, and buy your next mobile phone with ease by checking out mobiel.nl.

 Which bus goes to Amsterdam Zuid?
 When does the last train to Groningen leave?
 These types of questions are commonplace for expats who are getting used to moving around their new home.
-And if your main mode of transport is usually two wheels, it can be tricky to suddenly be faced with the wonders of Dutch public transit.
+And if your main mode of transport is usually two wheels, it can be tricky to suddenly be faced with Dutch public transit.

 9292 is the leading public transit app in the Netherlands.
 Operating throughout the country, the app lets you plan your journey whether you’re taking a train, bus, tram, or even ferry.
 It also allows you to stay up-to-date with the latest travel news and disruptions, check ticket prices, and discover all your Dutch transit options.

 Expats arriving in the Netherlands will soon realize that the locals love talking about the weather – there’s a reason for that.
-Dutch weather is predictably unpredictable so it’s a good idea to check for any passing rain showers before you head out.
+Dutch weather is predictably unpredictable, so it’s a good idea to check for any passing rain showers before you head out.
 This is particularly important if you’re planning to cycle.

-Buienradar (which literally means showers radar) is a handy app that lets you know when the next rain shower is coming – and how heavy it’s going to be.
+Buienradar (which literally means ‘shower radar’) is a handy app that lets you know when the next rain shower is coming – and how heavy it’s going to be.
 You can find out the forecast for the next hour or check the radar for a wider view of what’s going on in the skies.
 Thanks to this handy app, you’ll never have to arrive soaked to the skin again.

 Babbel is a language learning app that can help you get to grips with Dutch in an easy, manageable way.
 Its range of online and in-app Dutch courses can help take your language skills to the next level and beyond.
 What’s more, courses are prepared by professionals so you know you’ll get the right tuition on the app wherever you are.